 Artists will probably go public by working with a large investment bank to underwrite their offering (similar to a traditional company IPO).
 The investment bank basically purchases the artists’ private shares today with plans to sell them at a profit to the public.
 Another method option would be going public through the method of an initial coin offering (ICO).

-Something to note about this market is that investing in artists will not pay periodic dividends on their profit/earnings as traditional company investing does.
-Investing in artists will be more for speculation and for the enjoyment of supporting them and owning a part of their growth rather than solely on the goal of making a return.
-It probably should not be used for ‘investing’ but for speculation and enjoyment—no different from gambling.
+Investing in artists will be more for speculation and for the enjoyment of supporting them and owning a part of their growth rather than solely on ROI.
+It probably should not be used for ‘investing’ but for speculation and enjoyment—no different from gambling or donating.

 Here are some early existing technologies for investing in artists exists!